ilemonae/the_selvage_shredder/README.md

 # the_selvage_shredder - ap csa final project

-make sure to full screen
+should fullscreen on its own, make sure to do so if it doesn't on its own...

 space to jump